AxiansITSecurity/Restsh/docs/Advanced/Scripting.rst

     #export RESTSH_CONFIG="custom-config"
     . "$RESTSH_PATH/restsh.init"

-In this non-interactive mode Restsh does not prompt for passwords and fails instead.
+In this non-interactive mode Restsh does not prompt for credentials and fails instead.
+Set the credentials in the configuration file or as environment variables.

 CI/CD pipelines
 ---------------